-When I first started writing, I created a character sketch for every character in my story.
+When I first started writing, I created a character sketch for all of the characters in my story.
 I had templates with all my character information filling up multiple 3.5” disks (yes, 3.5” disks…don’t judge).
-When I completed my Masters in English & Creative Writing, I had more with in-depth questions that I never even thought to ask.
+When I completed my Master’s in English & Creative Writing, I had more in-depth questions that I never even thought to ask.

 Here’s the funny thing: after creating all these character sketches and filling out all of the templates, I never looked at them again.

 Well, I might’ve looked at them once or twice to giggle at what I originally thought my characters would be like.
 It turns out that my characters have developed on their own, with a few of them being completely different than what I originally intended.
 For example, my novel Beyond the Steps of Stone has already had a character get a sex change, starting as a female with the final version of the character male.

 Why there is no right or wrong way to develop your characters